Saarthak-Vijayvargiya-github/Skin_Cancer_MobileNet_App/README.md

 As we have chose to train a MobileNet based model, it naturally lends itself to deployment on modern smartphones.
 To leverage this, we went a step further and developed a user-friendly and light-weight Android application that runs the model seamlessly on smartphones, making skin cancer detection accessible anytime, anywhere.

 To run the app on your Android device:
+1. Download the repository and Open the SkinCancerApp in Android Studio.
-1. Build APK by going to Top Menu Bar -> Build -> Build Bundle(s) / APK(s) -> Build APK(s)
+2. Build APK by going to Top Menu Bar -> Build -> Build Bundle(s) / APK(s) -> Build APK(s)
-2. Download the app_debug.apk from `app/build/outputs/apk` in your mobile.
+3. Download the app_debug.apk from `app/build/outputs/apk` in your mobile.
-3. Locate the downloaded file in the Downloads folder of your file system.
+4. Locate the downloaded file in the Downloads folder of your file system.
-4. Tap to install.
+5. Tap to install.
 If prompted, grant the necessary permissions (e.g., install from unknown sources).
-5. Once installed, launch the app from your app drawer—you're ready to go!
+6. Once installed, launch the app from your app drawer—you're ready to go!

 ---
 ## What's Inside